Aquarium Substrate Amount Calculator

 - Calculate nutrient base, cap, cosmetic sand paths, and retaining zones separately when the aquarium uses distinct materials.

-- Verify aragonite, coral sand, and active soil against the intended livestock because those substrates can change water chemistry.
+- Verify aragonite, coral sand, and active soil against the intended livestock because those substrates can change pH, hardness, alkalinity, or nutrient behavior.

 - Check loaded tank weight separately when dense substrate, large stone, or a deep bed may stress a stand or floor.